kwohyuno/kwohyuno/README.md

 # Jake Hyunoh Kwon
-A results-driven Software Engineer passionate about Full Stack development and building scalable, high-impact solutions that drive business success.
-Designed, developed, and deployed end-to-end applications, leveraging expertise in Object-Oriented Programming (OOP), Data Structures, and Design Patterns to create efficient and maintainable code.
-Currently expanding expertise in DevOps and AI, integrating cloud technologies and automation to enhance system reliability and scalability. <br><br>
+Impact-driven Full Stack Software Engineer with a strong track record of delivering robust, scalable applications that drive business impact.
+Skilled in Object-Oriented Programming (OOP), Data Structures, and Design Patterns, with a focus on writing clean, maintainable, and efficient code.
+Experienced in designing, developing, and deploying end-to-end software solutions, including a production-grade application used by over 2,000 users.
+Known for a user-centric mindset, a collaborative approach to problem solving, and a deep commitment to building systems that meet real-world needs.  <br><br>
 <div style="font-size:8px;">

 <div>